OE-FET/customxepr/README.md

 	customXepr.transferMeasurement(filePath=transferFile)

 	# =================================================================
-	# Perform ESR measurements at Vg = -70V and Vg = 0V
+	# Perform EPR measurements at Vg = -70V and Vg = 0V
 	# =================================================================
 	for Vg in [0, -70]:
         customXepr.biasGate(Vg)  # bias gate
-        # perform preconfigured ESR measurement
+        # perform preconfigured EPR measurement
         customXepr.runXeprExperiment(exp, ModAmp=modAmp[T])
         customXepr.biasGate(0)  # set gate voltage to zero

-        # save ESR spectrum to file
+        # save EPR spectrum to file
         esrDataFile = folder + title + '_' + str(T) + 'K_Vg_' + str(Vg)
         customXepr.saveCurrentData(esrDataFile)

 customXepr.setStandby()  # ramp down field and set MW bridge to standby
 ```

-In this code, all functions belonging to CustomXepr will be added to the job queue and will be carried out successively such that, for instance, ESR measurements will not start while the temperature is still being ramped.
+In this code, all functions belonging to CustomXepr will be added to the job queue and will be carried out successively such that, for instance, EPR measurements will not start while the temperature is still being ramped.

 ## Mercury controls
 CustomXepr includes a higher-level worker thread which regularly queries the MercuryiTC for its sensor readings and provides a live stream of this data to other parts of the software.
 This prevents individual functions from querying the MercuryiTC directly and causing unnecessary overhead.